CemGEMS web app tutorial¶

 Clicking on the "pencil" at "Cement" Material will open the jsoneditor widget that shows the properties of this material.
 In a recipe with data of "min" type, this list contains all constituents comprising this material.
 In a recipe of "xrf" data type, the list will contain a list of shortcut "formulae" that define chemical composition of this material.

-By expanding a constituent, the user gets into its properties down to the regular "formulae" list and then into each formula (e.g. Al2O3), Quantites of which define the bulk chemical composition of this constituent.
+By expanding a constituent, the user gets into its properties down to the regular "formulae" list and then into each formula (e.g. Al2O3), Quantity of which contributes to the bulk chemical composition of this constituent.

-Using the menu symbols on the left side of the jsoneditor widget, the user can delete, duplicate or create any data field, a list, or a list element, or change its type if necessary.
+With menu icons and commands located on the left side of the jsoneditor widget, the user can delete, duplicate or create any data field, a list, or a list element, or change its type when necessary.

 This remove and duplicate functionality can be applied to any element of any list at any level.
 For instance, a formula "SrO" with its Quantity needs to be added to the "formulae" list for a "Limestone" constituent.
 To do this, expand the "formulae" list to its elements, select any element, and click "Duplicate" in the left-hand menu against that selected element, as seen in the screen image below.